 Time Crash: Several temporal disturbances occur throughout the many Arcade modes, resetting and overwriting various timelines, due to an all-out war between Takamagahara (controlled by the Imperator) and the Master Unit.

-Too Long; Didn't Dub: Rather infamously, Library Mode (Wherein one can read up on the Blazblue lore and learn what various story terms mean) was removed from the US version due to Arc System Works US handling localisation themselves this time around and fearing they couldn't translate most of the terms on there correctly.
+Too Long; Didn't Dub: Rather infamously, Library Mode (wherein one can read up on the BlazBlue lore and learn what various story terms mean) was removed from the US version due to Arc System Works US handling localisation themselves this time around and fearing they couldn't translate most of the terms featured there correctly.

 Unexpected Character: Continuum Shift's new player characters were both NPCs in Calamity Trigger.
 Continuum Shift II and Extend continued the tradition by making 4 more NPCs playable.
 Bullet, Azrael and Amane hadn't appeared in any previous BlazBlue games.